Email Server MCP server

 pip install mcp-email-server

-After installation, configure the server:
+After installation, configure your email server using:

 mcp-email-server ui